 Working out what you’d like to do while in Iceland, then scheduling each activity, will help you make sure you can fit everything in and give you the opportunity to book early.
 Plan your itinerary with our handy guides for each month.

 Experience midsummer celebrations in Iceland during the month of June.
 Visiting Iceland in June will allow you to attend some of the country’s best events and cultural experiences.

-A beautiful time to visit Iceland, there’s loads you can get involved with in Iceland during July.
-Arts and music festivals, snorkelling and the Icelandic Horse Convention are among the top activities to do in Iceland during July.
+A beautiful time to visit Iceland, there are loads you can get involved with in Iceland during July.
+Arts and music festivals, snorkeling and the Icelandic Horse Convention are among the top activities to do in Iceland during July.